 *Higher resiliency index indicates greater economic stability during recessionary periods.
 Employment growth is based on a 20-year average through November 30, 2022.

-(1) As of September 30, 2021, one-fifth of the weighting is determined by a 20-year average of employment growth; four-fifths is determined by concentration of employment in three industry sectors seen as resilient and non-resilient, modified from one-third and two-thirds, respectively, as December 31, 2019.
-(Top 25 Metros shown within chart)
+(1) As of June 30, 2022, one-fifth of the weighting is determined by a 20-year average of employment growth; four-fifths is determined by concentration of employment in three industry sectors seen as resilient and non-resilient.
+25 metros shown for presentation purposes; rankings for all 50 metros available upon request.

 Subscribe to the Pathfinder Report

 Read our engaging editorial content about real estate trends, investments & the economy.

 © 2023 Pathfinder Partners.
 All Rights Reserved.